⚠️ We are currently updating our 2020/21 tax guidance across the website

 If you complete a SA tax return, you include all your taxable income, including sources from which you have had tax deducted already, and any capital gains.
 You also claim any tax allowances or reliefs that you are entitled to on the tax return.

 Many pensioners in the UK pay tax through Pay As You Earn and are not required to submit a tax return.
-You may, however, need to complete a tax return because your tax affairs are complicated in some way, for example by having a source of untaxed income (for example, the state pension).
+You may, however, need to complete a tax return because your tax affairs are complicated in some way, for example by having a source of untaxed income (such as the state pension).

 If you file SA tax returns to HMRC, you are said to be ‘in’ or ‘within’ SA.
-This is because if your circumstances are such that you are required to file an SA return, HMRC will continue to issue you one to complete year on year, unless they are notified otherwise.
+This is because if your circumstances are such that you are required to file an SA return, HMRC will continue to issue you with a notice to complete one year on year, unless they are notified otherwise.

 Most people in the UK pay all their tax at source, for example, through Pay As You Earn (PAYE) if they are employed, and are not required to file a tax return.
 So, Self Assessment does not affect everyone and you will normally only need to complete a form if your circumstances match HMRC's criteria for issuing a tax return.
 This is explained on GOV.UK and that website also offers a tool to help you understand if you need to do a tax return.